czim/laravel-pxlcms/README.md

     - note that this might result in broken references, which should be caught, warned about and left out

-- models:
-    x store general attribute information (including type) for all attributes, not just for fillables for more complete ide-helper generation
-    [ not required now/yet ]

 - slugs? look at the 'standardized' slug setup by Erik x sluggable + cms_slugs table setup x make it configurable